ScilifelabDataCentre/OrderPortal/orderportal/documentation.md

 The OrderPortal system is a web-based portal that allows form-based submission of information from users to a facility.
-It was designed academic service facilities that handle discrete orders or project proposals, reports, etc, from its researcher users.
+It was designed academic service facilities that handle discrete orders or project proposals, reports, etc, from its users (researchers).
 It has also been used as a system to gather reports from researchers and research units.

 The OrderPortal system was originally created to satisfy the needs of the